markhartel/pwtc-mileage/README.md

 - Export mileage database to CSV files
 - Restore mileage database from exported CSV files
 ### User Guide
-This menu page allows a user to view the user guide for the mileage database.
+This menu page allows a user to view the user guide for the plugin admin pages.
 ### Settings
 This menu page allows a user to adjust the settings of this plugin.
 It is only available to users with the **administrator** role and is located under the **Settings**